itzmeanjan/ml-kem/README.md

 Kyber offers an *IND-CCA2-secure* Key Encapsulation Mechanism - its security is based on the hardness of solving the learning-with-errors (LWE) problem in module (i.e. structured) lattices.

-Kyber Key Encapsulation Mechanism is built on top of *IND-CPA-secure Kyber Public Key Encryption*, where two communicating parties, both generating their key pairs, while publishing their public keys to each other, can encrypt fixed length ( = 32 -bytes ) message using peer's public key.
+Kyber Key Encapsulation Mechanism is built on top of *IND-CPA-secure Kyber Public Key Encryption*, where two communicating parties, both generating their key pairs, while publishing only their public keys to each other, can encrypt fixed length ( = 32 -bytes ) message using peer's public key.
 Cipher text can be decrypted by corresponding secret key ( which is private to the keypair owner ) and 32 -bytes message can be recovered back.
 Then a slightly tweaked Fujisaki–Okamoto (FO) transform is applied on *IND-CPA-secure Kyber PKE* - giving us the *IND-CCA2-secure KEM* construction.
 In KEM scheme, two parties interested in establishing a secure communication channel over public & insecure channel, can generate a shared secret key ( of arbitrary byte length ) from a key derivation function ( i.e. KDF which is SHAKE256 Xof in this context ) which is obtained by both of these parties as result of seeding SHAKE256 Xof with same secret.
 This secret is 32 -bytes and that's what is communicated by sender to receiver using underlying Kyber PKE scheme.

 Algorithm | Input | Output
 --- | :-: | --: